How To Understand Your Cat’s Love Language

 Check out my derrière

 I adore all three of my cats, but when they decide to moon me randomly while I’m petting them I’m quick to turn my head away.
 Think for a second that you are a cat.
 You’re fierce, stealthy, and always on guard.
-For you, turning your back to someone is when you’re most vulnerable.
+For you, turning your back on someone is when you’re most vulnerable.
 While we humans wouldn’t turn our backs to someone as a sign of respect, your cat is also doing this to give you, um, a whiff of what they have to offer, too.

 Cats willingly offer these areas up so that their friends can take a whiff.
 This odor exchange is a great form of communication for our feline friends, and your cat assumes you operate in the same way.
 Just don’t freak out your cat and put your rear in their face…